nearform/titus/packages/titus-components/src/wizard/README.md

 ## Components

-It is made up of a few key components:
+It is made up of the following key components:

 - `<Wizard>` The main component, which renders a HeadlessWizard Component and the render prop UI (MaterialWizard).
 - `<HeadlessWizard>` This is the central functionality resides and the main function is to wire up the Wizard and WizardSteps events, data etc.
 - `<MaterialWizard>` Our implentation of the Wizard's UI using MaterialUi render prop
 - `<WizardStep>` A simple component that renders user forms (passed in as a render prop).
 It is dynamically wired up to receive events and data from HeadlessWizard and to pass through events to the Wizard from the users forms.

-# Demo
+## Demo

 In titus-kitchen-sink there is a demo of how to use the Wizard component.
 It shows a simple Wizard with 6 WizardSteps that render 2 sample render props.

-This shows how to set up the Wizard and WizardSteps and wire up the events such as handleSatisfied and handleDataChanged for user driven forms.
+This demonstrates how to set up the Wizard and WizardSteps and wire up the events such as handleSatisfied and handleDataChanged for user driven forms.

-# Configuration
+## Configuration

 The `<Wizard>` component takes the following props: